CPLP Bridge

-The CPLP Bridge (Ponte CPLP, Ponte CPLP) (known during the construction phase as Comoro Bridges I and II) is a pair of two-lane road bridges in the suco of Comoro, a western suburb of Dili, capital city of East Timor.
+The CPLP Bridge (Ponte CPLP, Ponte CPLP) (known during the construction phase as Comoro Bridges I and II) is a pair of two-lane road bridges in the suco of Comoro, a western suburb of Dili, capital city of Timor-Leste.

 Location

 The bridge carries Avenida Presidente Nicolau Lobato across the Comoro River, 800 m north of the Hinode Bridge (Comoro Bridge III).

 History

 The bridge was built to replace an earlier Comoro Bridge I, a steel framed structure on the same site that had been a vital transport route in Dili, as it had been the only bridge over the main and largest of Dili's four major rivers.

 The project for the new bridge was one of a number of infrastructure schemes developed by the Government of East Timor in preparation for the 10th CPLP Summit (X Cimeira da CPLP), the 10th biennial meeting of heads of state and heads of government of the Community of Portuguese Language Countries (Comunidade dos Países de Língua Portuguesa (CPLP)), which was held in Dili on 23 July 2014.

 Construction of the new bridge proceeded in two stages.
 In 2012, the East Timorese Ministry of Public Works initiated the first stage, by engaging a joint venture consisting of an Indonesian State-owned enterprise, PT Wijaya Karya (Persero) Tbk.
 (WIKA), and a local group, the Timorese National Consortium (Consórcio Nacional Timorense (CNT)), as contractor to build Comoro Bridge II alongside the existing bridge.
 Work on that stage began on 1 September 2012 and ended on 31 May 2013, at a contract price of US$8.758 million.

 On 30 May 2013, the Comoro II Bridge was inaugurated by the Prime Minister of East Timor, Xanana Gusmão.
 During his speech at the ceremony, the Prime Minister praised the builders of the bridge, but also criticised those who: